Khongchai/general/tla+/tidbits/liveness-img-2.md

 This fails with ![](liveness-img-2.png)

 This is another impossible state.
-We're saying that for ALL possible states, there should
+We're saying that all lassos should contain cientState = "offline" and in there, inflgiht must be TRUE at some point.